Early life of Néstor Kirchner

-Néstor Kirchner (25 February 1950 – 27 October 2010) was an Argentine politician who served as the 54th President of Argentina from 25 May 2003 until 10 December 2007.
+Néstor Carlos Kirchner (25 February 1950 – 27 October 2010) was an Argentine politician who served as the 54th President of Argentina from 25 May 2003 until 10 December 2007.
 He was born in Río Gallegos, and moved to La Plata to attend university.
-As a student, he was very politically active, but left the city and returned to the Patagonia at the start of the Dirty War.
+As a student, he was very politically active, but left the city and returned to Patagonia at the start of the Dirty War.

 Family

 Néstor Kirchner was in the third generation of the family living at Río Gallegos.
-His great-grandparents had moved from Interlaken in Switzerland to Patagonia by the end of the 19th-century, during the big waves of immigration at that time.
+His great-grandparents had moved from Interlaken in Switzerland to Patagonia by the end of the 19th century, during the big waves of immigration at that time.
 At the time Río Gallegos was a sparsely populated city.
 His grandparents established a warehouse named "Kirchner y Cuiñas", selling wood and metals.
 They had five sons, one of whom being Néstor Carlos.
 Néstor worked as mechanic and at a local cinema.
-He developed a mail friendship with a Croatian-Chilean from Punta Arenas, María Juana Ostic.
+He developed a mail friendship with a Croatian-Chilean from Punta Arenas, María Juana Ostoic.
 They married and had three children: Alicia, María Cristina, and Néstor Carlos Kirchner, who was named after his father.